n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 ## Linux Requirements
 - Python 3 (3.6+).
 - Python packages: requests, pexpect
-- GMOD CEF Fix (will download the file automatically to its root location unless you specify a path) *WIP
+- [GModPatchTool](https://github.com/solsticegamestudios/GModPatchTool/releases/latest) (will download the file automatically to its root location unless you specify a path) *WIP
 - Basic linux CLI knowledge
 - Own + have a working Garry's MOD game client installed
 - Have a working internet connection